skip to Main Content

 Here are some of the steps involved in EMDR therapy:

 • History-taking.
-The therapist will first take a detailed history of your traumatic
+The therapist will use trauma informed history taking strategies.

 • Preparing the client.
 The therapist will then help you to prepare for EMDR by teaching you relaxation techniques and how to cope with any difficult emotions that may arise during the therapy.
 The preparation phase can vary in length, depending upon the complexity of trauma, attachment wounding, and degree of dissociation.

-EMDR therapy is a safe and effective therapy that can help you to heal from trauma and other mental health conditions.
+EMDR therapy is an effective therapy that can help you to heal from trauma and other mental health conditions.

 Back To Top